 The National Law provides for a National Board to establish state, territory and regional boards to exercise its functions in the jurisdiction in a way that provides an effective and timely local response to health practitioners and other persons in the jurisdiction.
 Some National Boards have state, territory or regional boards in each jurisdiction; some have state boards and multi-jurisdictional regional boards; and others do not have state or territory boards.

 These boards make individual registration and notification decisions, based on national policies and standards set by the relevant National Board.
 The National Board delegates the necessary powers to the state, territory and/or regional boards.

+As New South Wales is a co-regulatory jurisdiction, the role of the state board in New South Wales is limited to registration related matters.

 Appointment of board members